-16 We note OCP Funds may acquire interest in the Company up to below 20% without requiring approval from the Non-Associated Shareholders
+&lt;sup>14 We note OCP Funds may acquire an additional interest in the Company up to 3% per annum without requiring approval from the Non-Associated Shareholders under the Corporations Act.

-- An offer is considered fair if the value of the offer price or consideration is equal to or greater than the value of the securities that are the subject of the offer.
-The comparison should be made assuming 100% ownership of the target company irrespective of whether the consideration offered is scrip or cash and without consideration of the percentage holding of the offeror or its associates in the target company. - An offer is considered reasonable if it is fair.
+- An offer is considered reasonable if it is fair.
 If the offer is not fair it may still be reasonable after considering other significant factors which justify the acceptance of the offer in the absence of a higher bid.
 ASIC has identified the following factors which an expert might consider when determining whether an offer is reasonable: - The offeror's pre-existing entitlement, if any, in the shares of the target company. - Other significant shareholding blocks in the target company. - The liquidity of the market in the target company's securities. - Taxation losses, cash flow or other benefits through achieving 100% ownership of the target company. - Any special value of the target company to the offeror, such as particular technology and the potential to write off outstanding loans from the target company. - The likely market price if the offer is unsuccessful. - The value to an alternative offeror and likelihood of an alternative offer being made.

-Grant Thornton Corporate Finance has determined whether the Proposed Issuance is fair to the Non-Associated Shareholders by comparing the fair market value of AQR Shares before the Proposed Issuance on a 100% control basis with the fair market value of AQR Shares after approval of the Proposed Issuance on a minority basis.
+Grant Thornton Corporate Finance has determined whether the Proposed Exercise is fair to the Non-Associated Shareholders by comparing the fair market value of AQR Shares before the Proposed Exercise on a 100% control basis with the fair market value of AQR Shares after approval of the Proposed Exercise on a minority basis.

-In considering whether the Proposed Issuance is reasonable to the Non-Associated Shareholders, we have considered a number of factors, including:
+In considering whether the Proposed Exercise is reasonable to the Non-Associated Shareholders, we have considered a number of factors, including:

-- Whether the Proposed Issuance is fair. - The implications to AQR and the Non-Associated Shareholders if the Proposed Issuance is not approved. - Other likely advantages and disadvantages associated with the Proposed Issuance as required by RG111. - Other costs and risks associated with the Proposed Issuance that could potentially affect the Non-Associated Shareholders of AQR.
+- Whether the Proposed Exercise is fair. - The implications to AQR and the Non-Associated Shareholders if the Proposed Exercise is not approved. - Other likely advantages and disadvantages associated with the Proposed Exercise as required by RG111. - Other costs and risks associated with the Proposed Exercise that could potentially affect the Non-Associated Shareholders of AQR.